Manage Apple ID and iCloud settings on iPhone

 Passwords and credit cards; see Set up iCloud Keychain on iPhone

 View your iCloud data on iPhone, iPad, iPod touch, Apple Watch, Mac, and iCloud.com (using a Mac or a Windows PC).

 Share your photos and videos with the people you choose.
 See Share iPhone photos with Shared Albums in iCloud.

 Share your iCloud storage on plans with 200 GB or more with up to six family members.
 See Share purchases with family members on iPhone.

 Locate a missing iPhone, iPad, iPod touch, Apple Watch, Mac, or AirPods that belong to you or your family members.
-See Add or remove a device in Find My on iPhone.
+See Locate a device in Find My on iPhone.

 Find your friends and family; you, your friends, and family can share locations, follow each other, and see everyone’s location on a map.
-See Add or remove a friend in Find My on iPhone.
+See Locate a friend in Find My on iPhone.

 Back up and restore your data.
 See Back up iPhone.